 Brexit and the Spanish residency certificate

-The latter is a question that cannot be answered until the deal is done, however, it is clear that the UK and the EU27 are committed to maintaining existing residency rights for Brits residing in other EU countries, and EU nationals residing in the EU.
+The latter is a question that cannot be answered until a deal is done, however, it is clear that the UK and the EU27 are committed to maintaining existing residency rights for Brits residing in other EU countries, and EU nationals residing in the EU.

 In an announcement in December 2017, relating to this, the term ‘lawfully residing’ was used when referring to rights of residence within either area.
 The announcement also confirmed that citizens on both sides can continue ‘to live, work or study as they currently do under the same conditions as under Union law’.